Read The Blog

 We are your everyday students and young professionals who ignore the “Yeah, but…” excuse, kick the bucket list, and jet-set around the world without taking any time off.
-In the past 4 years, we’ve taken hundreds of our readers (aka “monsooners”) to over 120 countries on our monsoon trips without skipping class, quitting work, asking for extra vacation days, or breaking the bank.
+In the past 4 years, we’ve taken hundreds of our readers (aka “monsooners”) to over 140 countries on our monsoon trips without skipping class, quitting work, asking for extra vacation days, or breaking the budget.

-So unlike other travel sites where we write about how to travel without having much time or money, we’ll also show you how and carry you there; we invite YOU to join the hundreds of other monsooners on our internationally renowned trips.
+So unlike other travel sites where we write about how to travel without having much time or money, we’ll show you how and take you there ourselves — join the hundreds of other monsooners on our international trips.
 So take a leap of faith and have your life change today.
 Let the trade winds catch your sails.
 Explore.
 Dream.
 Discover.
 Monsoon.

 Until Our Next Adventure!

 . . .
 Although the vigorous tempo seems intrinsic to [my friend] Tiger, he attributed this style of travel to his friend Calvin, who had inspired the itinerary for his trip…“Buffet style,” he drew the picture: just a quick sampling of places because, as Calvin reasons, you can always go back after you see what you’re drawn to.
 Calvin had already taken groups to Iran and North Korea, Tiger informed us.
 He was planning to do Cuba over Thanksgiving weekend.
 And he scheduled all of this on breaks from med school.
 Even as I was undertaking my own adventures, I remember feeling envious of such an intrepid and enterprising spirit.